-5. Ceiba Tops: a little further down the Amazon River from Heliconia Lodge, this is probably the most comfortable jungle lodge in northern Peru.
+5. Ceiba Tops: a little further up the Amazon River from Heliconia Lodge, this is probably the most comfortable jungle lodge in northern Peru.
 Bungalows are large and air-conditioned, and the swimming pool boasts a water slide, which will keep kids (and adults!) entertained for the time between excursions.

 6. Samiria Ecolodge: this eco-lodge is located upstream from Iquitos, on the banks of the Marañon River that forms the northern boundary of the Pacaya-Samiria Reserve, and is accessed from the town of Nauta.

 Like Ceiba Tops, bungalows are spacious and air-conditioned and the large swimming pool is a centrepiece.

 Perhaps the ultimate in Amazon water-borne indulgence is to sit in a plunge pool, sipping a cocktail, while your cruise boat sails calmly along the Amazon River, or a tributary.
 For practical reasons, these are smaller than those on terra firma, but they are equally refreshing.

 On the Delfin I, the two lower deck cabins have their own private plunge pools on the terrace.
 You can even opt to have your meals served to you here!